Angel-ML/angel/docs/algo/deepfm_on_angel_en.md

   }
 ```

-## 2. Running and performance
+## 2. Running
 ### 2.1 Explanation of Json configuration File

-There are many parameters of DeepFM, which need to be specified by Json configuration file (for a complete description of Json configuration file, please refer to[Json explanation]()), A typical example is:
+There are many parameters of DeepFM, which need to be specified by Json configuration file (for a complete description of Json configuration file, please refer to[Json explanation](../basic/json_conf_en.md)), A typical example is:(see [data](https://github.com/Angel-ML/angel/tree/master/data/census))

 ```json
 {
   "data": {